Who Should Attend?

 The post conference online examination consists of 40 questions based upon the information made available in the preconference readings, the online course, the preconference boot camp, and the main Summit.
 You may take this examination at any time during the ninety (90) days following the Summit.
 You will be given a web link to the examinations and a unique username and password to access the examination.
 You will have one hour to complete the examination once you have commenced it.
 You may take the examination up to three (3) times.
 Please note that new questions will rotate through the examination.
 You must score seventy percent (70%) or more to successfully complete this requirement.
 Click here to take sample examination.

-- Have any other conference offered a comparable training program?
+- Have any other conference offered a comparable certificate program?

-- Does this training have any connection to the Physician Practice Connection - Patient-Centered Medical Home program of NCQA?
+- Does this certificate program have any connection to the Physician Practice Connection - Patient-Centered Medical Home program of NCQA?

 No. The NCQA program of certification and recognition for physician practices that qualify under NCQA's Physician Practice Connection - Patient-Centered Medical Home program is a separate and distinct program.
 For details, see http://www.ncqa.org/tabid/631/Default.aspx.